minibolt-guide/minibolt/guide/system/operating-system.md

 ## Which operating system to use?

 We use Ubuntu Server Operating System, without a graphical user interface, and in the 64-bit version.
-This provides the best stability for the Raspberry Pi and makes the initial setup a breeze.
+This provides the best stability for PC and makes the initial setup a breeze.

-Ubuntu Server is based on the [Debian 11](https://www.debian.org/){:target="_blank"} Linux distribution, which is available for most  hardware platforms.
+Ubuntu Server is based on the [Debian](https://www.debian.org/){:target="_blank"} Linux distribution, which is available for most  hardware platforms.
 To make this guide as universal as possible, it uses only standard Debian commands.
 As a result, it should work smoothly with a personal computer while still being compatible with most other hardware platforms running Debian.